 \subsection{Experimental Analyses}

 We analyze the main properties of the FARTrack.
 For the following experimental studies, we follow the GOT-10k test protocol unless otherwise noted.
 Default settings are marked in gray.

-\textbf{Distillation Strategy.} To validate the advantages of our method, we compared layer-by-layer distillation with cross-layer distillation.
-In cross-layer distillation, student-teacher layer correspondence exhibits an intermittent pattern rather than one-to-one alignment.
-While facilitating knowledge transfer, this approach introduces feature consistency challenges.
-Additionally, given ViT-Tiny's weaker representational capacity than ViT-Base, we further compared ViT-Base-guided FARTrack distillation to demonstrate layer-by-layer distillation's superiority.
+\textbf{Distillation Strategy.} We compare layer-by-layer distillation with cross-layer distillation to validate our method.
+Cross-layer distillation uses an intermittent student-teacher layer correspondence, which aids knowledge transfer but introduces feature consistency issues.
+Considering the weaker representation capacity of ViT-Tiny, we also conduct ViT-Base-guided distillation to verify the superiority of layer-by-layer distillation.

-As shown in Table \ref{tab:compare-deep2shallow}, we manually designed a model layer reduction strategy with reference to the Deep-to-Shallow distillation method of MixformerV2, where \textit{REMOVE\_LAYERS} for the distillation of the 10-layer and 6-layer models are set to [0, 3, 6, 9, 12] and [0, 2, 4, 6] respectively.
-By removing model layers, the remaining layers can perform inter-layer matching in sequence.
-However, hand-crafted layer assignments fail to ensure reasonable inter-layer matching, leading to semantic mismatch in cross-layer distillation.
-This mismatch disrupts feature alignment, resulting in more significant accuracy degradation in deeper layers.
-In contrast, our method maintains the consistency of feature representations and effectively mitigates the issue of semantic mismatch.
+As shown in Table \ref{tab:compare-deep2shallow}, we design a manual layer reduction strategy following the Deep-to-Shallow distillation in MixformerV2, where \textit{REMOVE\_LAYERS} for 10-layer and 6-layer models are set to [0, 3, 6, 9, 12] and [0, 2, 4, 6], respectively.
+Removing model layers allows the remaining layers to perform sequential inter-layer matching.
+However, manual layer assignment fails to ensure reasonable alignment, causing semantic mismatch in cross-layer distillation.
+This mismatch breaks feature alignment and leads to severe accuracy drop in deeper layers.
+In contrast, our method preserves feature consistency and effectively alleviates semantic mismatch.

 As illustrated in Figure~\ref{fig:distillation-target-loss}(a), FARTrack with ViT-Base shares an identical hierarchical structure with FARTrack\textsubscript{tiny}.
 We distill each layer of ViT-Tiny using trajectory features from corresponding ViT-Base layers.
-Although the 15-layer model distilled via base-to-tiny method performs well, forcing Tiny to mimic Base's layer outputs causes significant accuracy degradation in deeper layers (10-14) and progressive decline in shallower ones, due to their representational capability mismatch.
-In contrast, our method maintains feature consistency and information density, preserving nearly identical accuracy in layers 10-15 while limiting shallow layers' accuracy loss within acceptable bounds.
+Although the 15-layer base-to-tiny distilled model performs well, forcing Tiny to mimic Base's outputs induces severe accuracy degradation in deeper layers (10–14) and progressive decline in shallower layers due to representational capability mismatch.
+In contrast, our method preserves feature consistency and information density, maintaining nearly identical accuracy in layers 10–15 while constraining shallow-layer accuracy loss within an acceptable range.

 \textbf{Distillation Target.} To verify the necessity of distilling the trajectory sequence, we conducted an exploratory experiment, as shown in Figure~\ref{fig:distillation-target-loss}(b).
 Experiments reveal that directly distilling the search/template or jointly distilling visual features disrupts the hierarchical structure, causing accuracy degradation across all layers.
 In contrast, distilling the trajectory sequence minimally impacts the feature extraction hierarchy.
 Its autoregressive properties enhance knowledge propagation from deep to shallow layers, maintaining nearly unchanged accuracy in layers 10-15 while preventing significant performance drops in shallow layers.